Magnetic Resonance Imaging (MRI)

 - Submit official transcripts from high school and all post-secondary educational institutions.

-- Complete an application for the Magnetic Resonance Imaging program.
-Program application is available online.
+- Complete the online application for the Magnetic Resonance Imaging program.

 Program admission is competitive and fulfillment of the basic requirements does not guarantee admission.
 Class size is limited and is determined by the number of available clinical sites within each community-college district.
 Participating community college districts (in addition to Carl Sandburg College) include: Black Hawk, Heartland, Illinois Central, Illinois Valley, John Wood, Lincoln Land, Parkland, Richland, Sauk Valley, Scott (IA), Southeastern (IA), and Spoon River.